THIS PROGRAM ENDED SEPTEMBER 30, 2023

 FAMILY MEMBERS WELCOME Parents, guardians, and siblings of 21st CCLC students are encouraged to be part of our community.
 Whether it’s through an on-site visit, attending an Open House, serving as a field trip chaperone, or participating in a community service project, we strive to make family members a part of our program.

 STEAM OF SPORTS EDUCATION focuses on skill building in science, technology, engineering, art, and mathematics with added enrichment activities.
 The STEAM of Sports educational curriculum combines physical activity with STEAM concepts to foster innovation in learning by sparking interest in the mechanisms behind sport and physical fitness.
-The sport component of this method is supported by weekly onsite sessions by instructors from the YMCA at the AG sites and EQT REC Center at Margaret Bell.
+The sport component of this method is supported by weekly onsite sessions by instructors from the YMCA at the AGS site and EQT REC Center at Waynesburg Central.

 TOUCHSTONE CENTER FOR CRAFTS is Pennsylvania’s Premier Craft School.
 Educators from Touchstone make monthly visits to each of our sites to teach students a wide array of arts and crafts through hands-on projects.

 COMMUNITY PRESENTATIONS are a frequent and essential part of our program.
-Somerset Trust Bank, Columbia Gas, the Pittsburgh Pirates, and the PA Army National Guard are just a few of the entities whose presenters perform onsite instruction for our students.
+Somerset Trust Bank, County Drug and Alcohol Prevention Specialists, and Cornerstone Care/HONEY are just a few of the entities whose presenters perform onsite instruction for our students.

 FIELD TRIPS are a core part of our program’s educational foundation.
-Future field trip plans include visits to local nature trails and colleges, Pirates games, and Kennywood.
+Future field trip plans include visits to local nature trails and colleges, Carnegie Science Center, and Kennywood.